Only Environmentally Permitted, Primary Cobalt Project in the US

 This profile is part of a paid investor education campaign.*

 In the rise of clean technology, particularly through electric vehicles and energy storage innovations, cobalt has been instrumental as a key component of lithium-ion batteries of all sorts.
-In an environment in which nations are setting timelines for the phasing out of internal combustion engines, it is expected that by 2020, 75 percent of lithium-ion batteries will need cobalt, and 20 percent of demand for cobalt comes from the electric vehicle market.
+In an environment in which nations are setting timelines for the phasing out of internal combustion engines, according to Citibank by 2020, 60 percent of lithium-ion batteries will need cobalt, and 20 percent of demand for cobalt comes from the electric vehicle market.
 In addition to that, technology companies like Apple are starting to engage in discussions to acquire cobalt directly from miners.

 The ICP sits on the Idaho Cobalt Belt near the state’s north eastern town of Salmon.
 Fully environmentally permitted, the project hosts a mineral measured and indicated resource of 45.7 million pounds of cobalt, 65.8 million pounds of copper and 68,000 ounces of gold.
 Alongside this, it also has an inferred resource of 16.7 million pounds of cobalt, 29.4 million pounds of copper and 27,000 ounces of gold.